rovilay/Book-A-Meal/README.md

 # Book-A-Meal
 Book-A-Meal is an app designed to let you order meals from your favourite resturant at your convience.
-To use you can check menu for a day and place orders.
+To use you can check a day's menu and place orders.

 # Languages & tools
 ## HTML